-At launch, Frama-C loads all dynamic plug-ins it finds if the option -dynlink is set.
-That is the normal behavior: you have to use its opposite form -no-dynlink in order not to load any dynamic plug-in.
-When loading dynamic plug-ins, Frama-C searches for them in directories indicated by frama-c -print-plugin-path (see Section 3.4.2).
+At launch, Frama-C loads all dynamic plug-ins in the directories indicated by frama-c -print-plugin-path (see Section 3.4.2).
 Frama-C can locate plug-ins in additional directories by using the option -add-path <paths>.
+To prevent this behavior, you can use option -no-autoload-plugins.

-Yet another solution to load a dynamic plug-in is to set the -load-module <files> or -load-script <files> options, using in both cases a comma-separated list of file names without any extension.
-The former option loads the specified OCaml object files into the Frama-C runtime, while the latter tries to compile the source files before linking them to the Frama-C runtime.
+Another way to load a dynamic plug-in is to set the -load-module <files> or -load-script <files> options, using in both cases a comma-separated list of specifications, which may be one of the following:

+- an OCaml source file (in which case it will be compiled); - an OCaml object file (.cmo or .cma if running Frama-C in bytecode, or .cmxs if running Frama-C in native code); - a Findlib package.

+File extensions for source and object files may be omitted, e.g. -load-script file will search for file.ml and file.cm (where cm depends if Frama-C is running in bytecode or native code).